 bait and then a long, line-peeling run, culminating in repeated three foot

 leaps.
-Even though we didn't find the Sardinata, we had a heck of
+Even though we didn't find the Sardinata, we had a heck of a

 consolation prize to keep us chattering and comparing notes all the way